Hudson, New York

 But if you want a less curated and more treasure trove approach, head just outside the main drag to the Antiques Warehouse.

-To get there, head towards the train station and walk about 5-10 minutes south, towards Hudson Basilica.
+To get here, head towards the train station and walk about 5-10 minutes south, towards Hudson Basilica.
 Warehouse 21 is right behind, in an empty parking lot.
+(Google Maps wasn’t quite accurate, just walk ~5 minutes farther)

 It’s worth the walk!